pjekel/cbtree/documentation/StoreModels.md

 *********************************************
 #### setChecked ( item, newState ) ####
-> Update the checked state for a single store item and the associated
+> Update the checked state of a store item.
+If the property *checkedStrict* for
-> parent(s) and children, if any.
+> the model is true, the items parent(s) and children, if any, are updated accordingly.

 *item:* data.item
 > A valid dojo.data.store item.

 *newState:* Boolean | String
 > The new checked state.
-The state can be either a boolean (true|false) or a string ('mixed')
+The state can be either a boolean (true | false) or a string ('mixed')

 <h2 id="storeCallback">Store Model Callbacks</h2>
 *************************************************

 #### onChange( item, attribute, newValue ) ####
-> Callback whenever an item has changed, so that Tree can update the label, icon,
+> Callback whenever a data item has changed, so that the Tree can update the label, icon,
 > etc. Note that changes to an item's children or parent(s) will trigger an
 > onChildrenChange() instead.

 #### onChildrenChange( parent, newChildrenList ) ####
-> Callback to do notifications about new, updated, or deleted items.
+> Callback to notify about new, updated, or deleted items.

 #### onDataValidated() ####
 > Callback when store validation completion.
 Only called if strict parent-child